jbrown3859/RoadTrip-Journal-MD/journal.md

 ## Day 12
 #### Tripometer: 3286.9 miles
-- We started today a little early, waking up at "7".
+- We started today a little early, waking up at "7", really 7:15 after a few alarms.
 We made our way from Rainbow Point campground to Montana Whitewater, a few miles north of Big Sky.
 - We got our gear and got on the bus to the dropoff point where we met our guide, Hatter.
 - Got on the water and pretty soon the guide had noticed the Philmont brand on my hat.
 He had been to Philmont in '99 as a young adult as well.
 - The other three on our raft were part of the Peace Corps and were working in Butte.